deltasql - Database Evolution under Control

 If single users would like to disable it, they can disable it on their 'Preferences' page.
 To disable the functionality also when not logged in, you need to set the variable $default_copypaste in conf/config.inc.php to 0.

-deltasql provides a mechanism to authenticate users and store their passwords in a secure manner.
-If you publish the deltasql pages on Internet, we recommend to serve them via https (e.g. by exposing only port 443 of Apache to the outside) and to set the option $keep_private=true in conf/config.inc.php.
+Still, deltasql provides a mechanism to authenticate users and store their passwords in a secure manner.
+If you publish the deltasql pages on Intranet and would like to restrict access, we recommend to serve them via https (e.g. by exposing only port 443 of Apache to the outside) and to set the option $keep_private=true in conf/config.inc.php.
 The latter option will show the content of deltasql only to authenticated users.

 Please visit the forum on the project homepage for bug reports, suggestions and inquiries.
 We appreciate your feedback!
 Have fun with deltasql :-)